LA-cmd-prompt/ONTARIO-PHIPA/README.md

 ### Why This Matters for My Portfolio

 As a privacy professional, I've learned that **healthcare is the hardest privacy domain to get right**.
-If you can design a PHIPA-compliant telehealth platform, you can handle privacy in any sector.

 This project showcases:
-- ✅ Understanding of sector-specific privacy regulations (not just generic PIPEDA/GDPR)
+- Understanding of sector-specific privacy regulations (not just generic PIPEDA/GDPR)
-- ✅ Ability to translate legal requirements into technical controls
+- Ability to translate legal requirements into technical controls
-- ✅ Experience with consent management in complex healthcare contexts
+- Experience with consent management in complex healthcare contexts
-- ✅ Knowledge of breach notification requirements and risk assessment
+- Knowledge of breach notification requirements and risk assessment
-- ✅ Balancing privacy protection with operational healthcare needs
+- Balancing privacy protection with operational healthcare needs

 ---

-## 🏗️ System Architecture
+## System Architecture

 ### High-Level Design Philosophy